Asymptotic approximations for stationary distributions of many-server queues with abandonment: Concluding remarks

-To emphasize that this phenomenon is not an artefact of the fact that the initial condition was chosen to be singular with respect to Lebesgue measure, we show that we can modify the above example by choosing $\fmeas_0$ to be absolutely continuous with respect to the Lebesgue measure.
-For example, for some $\alpha\in (0,\infty)$, define
+To emphasize that this phenomenon is not the consequence of the fact that the initial condition was chosen to be singular with respect to Lebesgue measure, we show that we can modify the above example by choosing $\fmeas_0$ to be absolutely continuous with respect to the Lebesgue measure.
+For example, for some $\alpha\in(0,\infty)$, define